JetBrains/kotlin-web-site/docs/topics/data-analysis/kotlin-notebook-create.md

   </p>
 </microformat>

-Here you will learn how to create your first Kotlin Notebook and run a single code cell.
+Here, you will learn how to create your first Kotlin Notebook, perform simple operations, and run code cells.

 ## Create an empty project